-Keeping cats out of houseplants doesn’t have to be a constant battle.
-In this post, I will show you several methods you can use to stop cats from eating, digging, knocking over, or pooping in plants.
+In this post, I will show you several proven methods that you can use to stop your kitty from eating, digging, knocking over, destroying, or pooping in your plants.

 Why Is My Cat Eating My Plants?